AnimMouse/setup-youtube-dl/README.md

 ```

 ## FFmpeg
-To improve youtube-dl, install FFmpeg first by using [FedericoCarboni/setup-ffmpeg](https://github.com/FedericoCarboni/setup-ffmpeg)
+To improve youtube-dl's handling of formats, it is recommended to install FFmpeg first by using [FedericoCarboni/setup-ffmpeg](https://github.com/FedericoCarboni/setup-ffmpeg).

 ```yml
 steps: